 When we go into the great outdoors, we all use paths, bridleways and bridges.
 Yet these are more vulnerable than many of us realise, and are increasingly suffering from erosion.

 More people getting outdoors is a good thing, but the drip-drip effect of countless feet takes its toll.
 Without intervention, erosion scars on the most popular walking routes have been known to grow up to 30 metres wide (as wide as the M1).

 Well-made, sensitively constructed paths are the best defence against this damage.
-But the cost of skilled labour and the challenge of getting materials to remote locations can make it expensive work: for example, it costs approximately £28,000 to maintain just one kilometre of the 40 kilometre route of the Yorkshire Three Peaks Challenge.
+But the cost of skilled labour and the challenge of getting materials to remote locations can make it expensive work: for example in the Peak District, repairs can cost up to £200 for every metre of path.

 Visitor numbers are rising, and our most popular routes are taking more of a battering than ever.

 Storm damage and extreme weather is making things worse.
 The floods which hit the Lake District during Storm Desmond in late 2015, for example, were estimated to have caused a year’s worth of damage to the region’s paths in a single night, much of which has still not yet been repaired.